 Read More Reviews

-In order to be granted CAT protection, you need to prove that it is more likely than not (over 50% chance) that you would be tortured if forced to return to your home country.
+In order to be granted protection under the Convention Against Torture, you need to prove that it is more likely than not (over 50% chance) that you would be tortured if forced to return to your home country.
 The advantages to CAT include the fact that it is a mandatory form of relief meaning that if you are eligible, then the US must grant you protection.

 It is often inflicted with consent of a public official, for purposes such as punishment, obtaining a confession, intimidation, or discrimination.
 Torture in this context does not include pain or suffering arising only from “inherent in or incidental to lawful sanctions”.
 Officially under CAT, the six elements of torture are: